Updated October 17, 2018

-Q: I’m an international student and this will be my first time studying in Canada.
-How can I prepare for arrival?
+Q: I’m an international student and this will be my first winter in Canada.
+How can I prepare for it?

-A: Yes, included in your tuition fees is health and dental coverage.
-For domestic students, visit the University of Toronto Student Union (UTSU) website for more details.
+Full-time students have extended health coverage through the University of Toronto Student Union (UTSU) for prescriptions, dental care and other benefits.
 For international students, visit CIE’s web page on health coverage.